Analysis: Cracks start to show in frontier markets

 But frontier market valuations have become more expensive than emerging markets, at around 13 times earnings, for the first time in nearly two years.
 (For GRAPHIC, see link.reuters.com/maq93v)

-Some stock markets may be close to the top of their game, with Dubai .DFMGI and Kenya .NSE20 near five-year highs.
+Some stock markets may be close to the top of their game, with Dubai and Kenya near five-year highs.

 HSBC emerging equity analyst John Lomax last week downgraded Kenya to neutral.
 “The market has already run up aggressively and...valuations are beginning to look somewhat expensive,” he wrote in a client note.